What is BIMI? How will it Affect Email Authentication and Deliverability?

 Keep a track of your reputation with Google Postmaster for Gmail and sender score for Yahoo IPs.

-High reputation in these departments will ensure high deliverability which will, in turn, provide a confidence to MSPs(Mailbox service providers) to enable BIMI.
+High reputation in these departments will ensure high deliverability which will, in turn, provide confidence to mailbox providers to enable BIMI.

 Fig: BIMI will display brand logos in your mailbox client.